schnegl/go_product_api/documentation/documentation_ex03.md

 exit status 1
 ```

-Might forgot to specify go language version as well as the path in which the go test command is executed
+Might forgot to specify go language version, but this should not be the problem

 https://docs.travis-ci.com/user/database-setup/#postgresql